-1 Asset-backed Commercial Paper 40% total for all Commercial Paper Issuer must have program-wide credit enhancements 270 Days Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated) Negotiable CDs issued by approved banks 30% Max 5% of portfolio by any one issuer, subject to 5% overall corporate issuer limit 3 years from settlement date Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 short-term rating or long-term letter rating of A- and/or A3 (if rated) Collateralized Certificates of Deposit/Deposits 10% As stipulated in Article 2, Section 53630 et al. of the Calif.
+Asset-backed Commercial Paper 53635(a)(1) 40% total for all Commercial Paper Issuer must have program-wide credit enhancements 270 Days Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated) Negotiable CDs issued by approved banks 53601(i) 30% Max 5% of portfolio by any one issuer, subject to 5% overall corporate issuer limit 3 years and 2 months (38 months) from settlement date Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 short-term rating or long-term letter rating of A- and/or A3, or higher (if rated) Collateralized Certificates of Deposit 53630 et. seq. and 53601(n) 10% As stipulated in Article 2, Section 53630 et al. of the Calif.
 Govt.
-Code 1 year from settlement date See Section 53630 et al. of the California Government Code Repurchase Agreements with 102% collateral 40% Repurchase Agreements (contracts) must be on file 180 days Restricted to Primary Dealers on Eligible Broker/Dealer List Reverse Repurchase Agreements 10% See Schedule II 92 days (See Schedule II) Restricted to Primary Dealers on Eligible Broker/Dealer List Medium Term Notes of U.S. Corporations & Depository Institutions and/or Corporate or Bank notes 10% Max \$100mm par value of any one issuer, subject to 5% overall corporate issuer limit 3 years from settlement date Rated long-term A- and/or A3 by at least 2 of the 3 rating agencies FDIC Insured Deposit Accounts Authorized under California Government Code Sections 53601.8 & 53635.8 5% Max \$50MM per selected depository institution Max \$100MM per placement service Term Deposits not permitted Not Applicable JPA Investment Pools authorized under California Government Code Section 53601(p) 5% Max \$200MM per JPA Pool Maintain Constant Net Asset Value (NAV) Immediate Liquidity AAA by at least one rating agency Money Market mutual funds that meet requirements of California Government Code 15% Registered with SEC.
+Code 1 year from settlement date See Section 53630 et al. of the California Government Code Repurchase Agreements with 102% collateral 53601(j) 40% Repurchase Agreements (contracts) must be on file 180 days Restricted to Primary Dealers on Eligible Broker/Dealer List Reverse Repurchase Agreements 53601(j) 10% See Schedule II 92 days (See Schedule II) Restricted to Primary Dealers on Eligible Broker/Dealer List Medium Term Notes of U.S. Corporations & Depository Institutions and/or Corporate or Bank notes 53601(k) 20% (shall not exceed 15% over 13 months) Subject to 5% overall corporate issuer limit.
+3 years and 2 months (38 months) from settlement date Rated long-term A- and/or A3, or higher by at least 2 of the 3 rating agencies Asset-Backed Securities 53601(o) 15% Subject to 5% overall special purpose entity limit 5 years As per Section 53601(o) of the California Government Code FDIC Insured Deposit Accounts Authorized under California Government Code 53601.8 & 53635.8 5% Max \$100MM per selected depository institution.
+Max \$100MM per placement service Term Deposits not permitted Not Applicable JPA Investment Pools authorized under California Government Code Section 53601(p) 5% JPA Pool Maintain Constant Net Asset Value (NAV) Immediate Liquidity AAA by at least one rating agency Money Market mutual funds that meet requirements of California Government Code 53601(I) and 53601.6(b) 20% Registered with SEC.
 No NAV adjustments.
 No loads.
 Max 10% per fund.
-Immediate Liquidity AAA by at least 2 of the 3 rating agencies Standard & Poor's Ratings Services, Moody's Investors Service Inc., and Fitch Ratings Ltd.
+Immediate Liquidity AAA by at least 2 of the 3 rating agencies

-$[\]hbox{ Standard \& Poor's Ratings Services, Moody's Investors Service Inc., and Fitch Ratings Ltd.}\\$
+^{} Standard & Poor's Ratings Services, Moody's Investors Service Inc., and Fitch Ratings Ltd. "New Issue" securities may be purchased and settled based on anticipated ratings.